unrealwork/atsd-use-cases/USMortality/README.md

    ![Figure 19](Images/Figure19.png)

-11. Next, click on the `Configuration -> Replacement Table`.
+11. Next, click on **Configuration -> Replacement Table**.

    ![Figure 20](Images/Figure20.png)

 12. Copy and paste the files included in this repository ([`city-size`](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/city-size) and [`us-regions`](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/us-regions) into the Replacement Table.
 Click **Save**. `city-size` contains 2015 population figures for each of the
-    122 cities included in this dataset. `us-regions` is a list of all of the regions (i.e. 1=New-England, 2=Mid-Atlantic etc.).
-These will be used later in this article for performing SQL queries.
+    122 cities included in this dataset. `us-regions` is a list of all of the regions (i.e. 1=New-England, 2=Middle-Atlantic etc.).
+These will be used later in this article for performing queries.

    ![Figure 21](Images/Figure21.png)

-13. Navigate to `Configuration -> Parsers:CSV` and import the `parser.xml` file.
+13. Navigate to **Configuration -> Parsers:CSV** and import the `parser.xml` file.

    ![Figure 22](Images/Figure22.png)